Help us to bring positive change to some of the most disadvantaged people in the world

 Find out more and download our information PDF here.

-Trees help people to become more self-sufficient through use and sale of their products - timber, firewood and fruit - as well as soil improvement, better crops and health.
+Trees allow people to become more self-sufficient by the use and sale of their products - timber, firewood and fruit - and improvements to soil, crops and health.
+Supporting the tree nurseries can also contribute to mitigating your environmental footprint.

 Most tree seedlings are distributed free of charge to people in the community.
-Some grafted fruit trees are charged.
+Some grafted fruit trees are sold.
 The trees are planted on farmer’s smallholdings, roadsides and community woodlots to provide building timber, firewood, fruit to combat malnutrition, soil conservation and income.
 There are many other direct and indirect benefits from planting trees.

 You can support growing trees in Rwanda here.